FlohGro-dev/Draftist/Action Descriptions.md

 >
 > After Success Setting: Nothing

+### Draftist Setup/Update

+> This Action is used to setup or update the Draftist.js file in the iCloud directory of Draft at the path /Library/Scripts/.
+It downloads the latest version from the GitHub repository of Draftist at https://github.com/FlohGro-dev/Draftist.
+>
+> After Success Setting: Nothing

 ### Draftist

 > This Action loads all relevant functions that Draftist provides.
 Every Draftist Action includes this Action.